hbmartin/overcast-to-sqlite/README.md

 ## Authentication

-Create a GitHub personal access token: https://github.com/settings/tokens

-Run this command and paste in your new token:
+Run this command to login to Overcast (note: neither your password nor email are saved, only the auth cookie):

-    $ github-to-sqlite auth
+    $ overcast-to-sqlite auth

 This will create a file called `auth.json` in your current directory containing the required value.
 To save the file at a different path or filename, use the `--auth=myauth.json` option.

-As an alternative to using an `auth.json` file you can add your access token to an environment variable called `GITHUB_TOKEN`.

 ## Fetching issues for a repository

-The `issues` command retrieves all of the issues belonging to a specified repository.
+The `issues` command retrieves all the issues belonging to a specified repository.

     $ github-to-sqlite issues github.db simonw/datasette